Rainbow Mountain and Red Valley – Hotspot for international tourists in Peru

 Peru – is one of the world's most diverse destinations and home to thousands of international tourists from all over the globe is famous for its awe-inspiring landscapes, colonial architecture, arts, museums, parks, rainforests, restaurants, and hotels.

-Peru adventure is all about, magnificent Andean landscapes, thermal lakes, magical glaciers, green mossy passes, and massive snowy mountains.
+Peru adventure is about magnificent Andean landscapes, thermal lakes, magical glaciers, green mossy passes, and massive snowy mountains.
 Along the route, you'll see condors, chinchillas, and vicuna groups, among other intriguing animals.
 Machu Picchu, Lake Titicaca, the Amazon Jungle, Ausangate Mountain, Rainbow Mountain, and The Red Valley are hotspots for national and international tourists.

-Local Peruvians see Ausangate Mountain, known as Apus (lord in Quechua) a holy mountain and is adored and thought to contain a spirit.
-Salkantay, Mama Simona, Pillku Urqu, Manuel Pinta, Wanakawri, Pachatusan, Pikchu, Saksaywaman, Viraqochan, Pukin, and Sinqa are among the 11 sacred Apus.
+Local Peruvians see Ausangate Mountain, known as Apus (lord in Quechua), as a holy mountain and is adored and thought to contain a spirit that protects the local villagers.